Privacy Policy.

 12. International data transfers

-Cairn is operated from the United Arab Emirates and uses service providers located in other countries, including the United States.
+Cairn is operated from Peru and uses service providers located in other countries, including the United States.
 This means your information may be transferred to and processed in countries other than your own.
 Where we transfer personal data internationally, we use appropriate safeguards, such as standard contractual clauses, where the law requires them.

 13. Security